Lemelson Foundation: Initiatives

 VentureWell.
 Formerly known as The National Collegiate Inventors and Innovators Alliance (NCIIA), VentureWell is a higher education network that focuses on invention and entrepreneurship and their relation to commercially viable businesses.
 For over 25 years, VentureWell has worked to support, train, and foster networks to ensure the next generation of science and technology innovators realize – and maximize – their potential in bringing their ideas to impact.

 VentureWell has supported over 6,000 early-stage innovators and helped launch 4,200+ ventures that have raised more than $6 billion in public and private investments.
 These ventures have reached millions of people in 51 countries with technological advancements in fields such as biotechnology, healthcare, sustainable energy and materials, and solutions for low-resource settings.
 Ventures launched through the program include Sanergy (hygienic sanitation systems in Africa) and Ecovative Design (environmentally friendly packaging).

 Villgro.
 Villgro, an India-based organization, supports social entrepreneurship and incubation in rural India.
 The organization provides seed funding, mentoring, and coaching.
 As of 2024, Villgro has funded over 387 enterprises — 82 of which are women-led — created over 8,000 jobs, and estimated its impact, in terms of providing local adapted technologies in rural India, to over 20.8 million people.
 The program supported Biosense, a medical engineering and design form working to change diagnostics; Promethean Power Systems, which redesigns refrigeration systems for off-grid areas and other regions with electrical challenges; and OneBreath, affordable ventilators for impoverished areas to address the high rate of respiratory illness in India.

 SELCO Incubation Lab.
 SELCO is a social enterprise that provides sustainable energy solutions and services to low income populations.
 SELCO Incubation Lab was established in 2009 to provide "new clean and sustainable technologies for the rural poor other than lighting."
 The lab is located at the SDM Institute of Technology, Ujire, Karnataka, India.
 In addition to developing new technology, the lab also serves as an incubation space for entrepreneurs—helping inventors with their independently owned enterprises.
 Part of SELCO's work involves building up a supply and demand chain for renewable energy—from manufacturing to design to fulfillment and sales.

+Lemelson Early Inventor Prize.
+In 2019, the Lemelson Foundation also launched three-year $440,000 grants for middle school inventors across America.